How Humming Can Change Your Life, Balance Your Nervous System and Calm Your Mind.

 Humming is a natural phenomenon that occurs spontaneously in human beings.

-We hum when we are thinking, or happy, or taste something delicious, or agreeing or disagreeing as a non-language-based mode of communication.
+We hum when we are thinking, happy, taste something delicious, or agree or disagree as a non-language-based mode of communication.
 We hum wordless melodies or along with our favorite songs.

 Children hum when they are happy and playing.
 Humming also keeps us company when we are alone.
 It is also a non-verbal signifier: we can convey a positive or negative, a non-committal, agreeable or non-agreeable feeling through a hum.
-With humming we can say something without having to use words, and the person we are speaking to will get the idea.
+We can say something without using words by humming, and the person we speak to will get the idea.

 PRACTICE

-Eddie practicing breathing.
-Original art for How to Live is by Edwina White
+Eddie practices breathing.
+Original art for How to Live is by Edwina White.

 I practice humming as a breathing practice almost every day.